webxos/macroslow/law/library/MAML_SpaceX_NASA_APIs.markdown

 ## Integrating Space Data

-MAML workflows in the Glastonbury 2048 SDK integrate NASA and SpaceX APIs, with MCP calling to archive results for astrobotany and quantum linguistics.
+MAML workflows can integrate NASA and SpaceX APIs, with MCP calling to archive results for astrobotany and quantum linguistics.

 ### Supported APIs
 - **NASA**: POWER (weather), SATCAT (orbital), APOD.